 - Equivalent/alternative care, including chiropractic and manipulation therapy

-Additionally, though OneShare offers four membership options, only one, the Classic Crown membership, offers maternity sharing, and limits sharing for maternity needs ($5,000 for “natural delivery”; $8,000 for C-Section; and $50,000 for complications).
+Additionally, though OneShare offers four membership options, only the Classic Crown membership offers maternity sharing and limits sharing for those needs ($5,000 for natural delivery; $8,000 for C-Section; and $50,000 for delivery complications).

 Noteworthy